Yes, yes, yes – you can spend a night in a treehouse accommodation in Ireland (and the majority of them are pretty damn reasonable price-wise!).

 It sleeps up to four guests and it’s fully insulated and comes with a fully equipped kitchen, for those of you that don’t fancy tipping into the town.

 You can see more pictures, check prices or get more info here.
-Note: if you book through this link, we’ll make a tiny commission (you won’t pay extra!).

 More unique accommodation in Ireland you’ll love